 Thousands Protest Mexican Narco-President’s Corruption and Ties to Cartels, Injuring Over 100 Officers

-Gen Z has erupted in revolt, accusing Mexico’s ‘Narco-President’ of cartel collusion after an anti-crime mayor was assassinated for daring to expose her.
+Gen Z has ignited a rebellion in Mexico, charging into the streets to confront a ‘Narco-President’ they say is owned by the cartels, after yet another anti-cartel mayor was assassinated for daring to speak the truth.”

 Revolution is in the air south of the border.
 Gen Z has evidently had enough of the cartels and corruption in Mexico.
 Thousands took to the streets of Mexico City on Saturday to protest President Claudia Sheinbaum’s cartel ties following the assassination of Mayor Carlos Manzo in the western state of Michoacan during Day of the Dead festivities earlier this month.
 He criticized her for being in bed with them and just magically wound up dead after that.